2019 Annual Report of Glencore plc

 - Foreign exchange movements to which the Group is exposed as a result of its global operations

-- An increase in costs associated with open regulatory investigations and adverse geopolitical developments
+- An increase in costs associated with open investigations by regulatory and enforcement authorities and adverse geopolitical developments

 - Consideration of the potential impact of adverse movements in macro-economic assumptions and their effect on certain key financial KPIs and ratios which could increase the Group’s access to or cost of funding